LuhMsibi/Lungiverse/replit.md

 - Individual article detail pages
 - About page
 - AI chatbot widget (floating button with modal interface)
+- **AI Playground** - Interactive page where users can chat with various Hugging Face models directly on the website

 ### Backend Architecture